Lorie Holtgrave, MPA (she/her)

 Bekah works from her home office located in Philadelphia, PA.

-Junior, University of Vermont
+M.S., Mental Health Counseling, University of Vermont